Potherca/ApacheDirectoryListTheming/readme.md

 ## Introduction

-Using basic PHP, HTML and CSS and the Apache Module [mod_autoindex], we can create a nicer looking directory listing.
+Using basic PHP, HTML and CSS and the Apache Module [mod_autoindex], one can create a nicer looking directory listing.

 This project provides an easy way of achieving this.